ApryseSDK/fluent-code-samples/RESTful Engine/Client Code/v2 API/RESTful-Client-Python-Sample/README.md

 To run these projects all you need to do is:
 1. Navigate to the `/scripts/` directory
 1. Double click on the corisponding `.bat` file for the project you want to run.
-Everrything is setup to work out the box.
+Everrything is setup to work out the box, and it will install the latest version of the package.

 To see the object schemas used in this client, check out our [Swagger Documentation](https://app.swaggerhub.com/apis/Windward-Studios/fluent-rest_full_api/2.0)